- Starring

 The Agency (S1:E1-9) Review

-In a letter written to Hellen Keller in 1903, Samuel Clemens (aka Mark Twain) stated, “There is no such thing as a new idea.
+In a letter written to Helen Keller in 1903, Samuel Clemens (aka Mark Twain) stated, “There is no such thing as a new idea.
 It is impossible.
 We simply take a lot of old ideas and put them into a sort of mental kaleidoscope.
 We give them a turn, and they make new and curious combinations.
-We keep on turning and making new combinations indefinitely; but they are the same old pieces of colored glass that have been in use through all the ages.”
+We keep on turning and making new combinations indefinitely, but they are the same old pieces of colored glass that have been in use through all the ages.”

 While Clemens was broadly speaking about creativity, many believe it is a fundamental truth that underlies all narrative works of fiction.
 After all, for centuries, academics have claimed that Shakespeare explored every major theme in the human condition.
 If this is true, then all we are left with now to sate our thirst for originality is a well-thought-out and expertly delivered twist on one of these themes.
 The Agency gives us just that—for four episodes.